+Boiler Efficiency

-Boiler Efficiency Applicability All boilers Definition The full load efficiency of a boiler or boiler system at rated conditions (see efficiency type above) expressed as a dimensionless ratio of thermal efficiency (Et), software shall make ap either AFUE or combus efficiency.
-Where AFUE software must accomm combustion efficiency ( propriate conversions t tion efficiency is entere is provided, Et shall be Ec), or AFUE.
-The o thermal efficiency if d as the rated 75% ≤ AFUE < 80% $E{\rm t} = 0.1(AFUE + 72.5\%)$ 80% ≤ AFUE ≤ 100% E t = 0.875( AFUE + 10.5%) If combustion efficiency is entered, the compliance software convert the efficiency to thermal efficiency by the relation: $E{\rm t} = E{\rm c} - 0.015$ All electric boilers will have an efficiency of 98 percent.
-Units Ratio Input Restrictions As designed Standard Design Gas-fired hot water bo ilers, with rated input of f at least 300,000 Btu/h, tems, with one or more ive the minimum system l of 90%.
-Boilers for the - ned to have the minimu nia Appliance Efficiency • Standard Design: Existing Buildings Table 1 4 of the cumor ma Appliance Efficiency Tregatations.
+Applicability All boilers

+Definition The full load efficiency of a boiler or boiler system at rated conditions (see efficiency type above) expressed as a dimensionless ratio of output over input.
+The software must accommodate input in either thermal efficiency (Et), combustion efficiency (Ec), or AFUE.
+The software shall make appropriate conversions to thermal efficiency if either AFUE or combustion efficiency is entered as the rated efficiency.
+Where AFUE is provided, Et shall be calculated as follows: $ 75\% \le AFUE < 80\% \qquad E_t = 0.1(AFUE + 1) $

+72.5%)

+80% ≤ AFUE ≤ 100% E t = 0.875(AFUE + 10.5%)

+If combustion efficiency is entered, the compliance software shall convert the efficiency to thermal efficiency by the relation: $E_t = E_c - 0.015$ All electric boilers will have an efficiency of 98 percent.

+Units Ratio

+Input Restrictions As designed As designed

+Standard Design Gas-fired hot water boilers, with rated input of at least 300,000 Btu/h, and a part of boiler systems, with one or more boilers, between 1 million Btu/h and 10 million Btu/h are assumed to have the minimum system thermal efficiency level of 90%.
+This design aligns with the associated boiler efficiency levels in ASHRAE 90.1 Addendum BC.
+Boilers for the standard design All other boilers and boilers that meet ASHRAE 90.1 Addendum BC exceptions are assumed to have the minimum efficiency as listed in Table E-4 of the California Appliance Efficiency Regulations.

+Standard Design: Existing Buildings

 Hot Water Return Te Hot Water Return Temperature

 Applicability All Boilers

 Definition The temperature of the water returning to the boiler from the hot water loop

 Units Degrees Fahrenheit (°F)

 Input Restrictions As designed.

-Standard Design For gas fired hot water boilers that are a part of systems with capacities between 1 MMBtu/h and 10 MMBtu/h, use 120°F. For health care facilities, not serviced by the systems in the previous sentence, same as Proposed Design.
+Standard Design For gas fired hot water boilers that are a part of systems with capacities between 1 million Btu/h and 10 million Btu/h, use 120°F. For health care facilities, not serviced by the systems in the previous sentence, same as Proposed Design.
 For all others, use 140°F for standard design boiler.

 Standard Design: Existing Buildings

-Supply hot water flow rate

-Applicability Gas-fired hot water boiler systems with capacity between 1 MMBtu/h

-(1,000,000 Btu/h) and 10 MMBtu/h

-Definition Supply hot water flow rate is the rate by which water that recirculates

-into the boiler systems when compared to the design flow

-Units Percentage of design flow

-Input Restrictions Percentages range from 0 to 100

-Standard Design The standard design shall have flow rates that are 20% of the design

-flow rates of an operating boiler.

-Standard Design:

-Existing Buildings
+Supply hot water flow Supply hot water flow rate Applicability Gas-fired hot water boiler systems with capacity between 1 million Btu/h (1,000,000 Btu/h) and 10 million Btu/h Definition Supply hot water flow rate is the rate by which water that recirculates into the boiler systems when compared to the design flow Units Percentage of design flow Input Restrictions Percentages range from 0 to 100 Standard Design The standard design shall have flow rates that are 20% of the design flow rates of an operating boiler.
+Standard Design: Existing Buildings

-Hot Water Supply Temperature table
+Hot Water Supply T Hot Water Supply Temperature table

 Applicability All Boilers

 Definition The temperature of the water produced by the boiler and supplied to the hot water loop

 Units Degrees Fahrenheit (°F)

 Input Restrictions As designer

 Standard Design For health care facilities, same as Proposed Design.
-For gas hot water boilers, with capacity between 1 MMBtu/h (1,000,000 Btu/h) and 10 MMBtu/h, use proposed system design.
+Use 160 °F, for gas hot water boilers, with capacity between 1 million Btu/h (1,000,000 Btu/h) and 10 million Btu/h.
 For all others, Use 180°F for standard design boiler.

 Standard Design: Existing Buildings